IvSan/CobraDataKeeper/README.md

 ## How to run

-As first fire `pip install -r requirements.txt`
+As first step fire `pip install -r requirements.txt`

 To get help `python3 chainer.py -h`